Generic filters

 Genital herpes can be caused by two types of herpesviruses - herpes simplex virus type-1 (HSV-1) and herpes simplex virus type-2 (HSV-2).

 HSV-1 usually causes oral herpes (known more commonly as a cold sore) and can be caused by non-sexual contact with saliva, such as kissing, when a cold sore is present in the mouth.
+Oral herpes can be spread to the genitals by receiving oral sex from someone with a cold sore.

 What factors can increase the likelihood of getting Genital Herpes?